Season 1, Episode 34

 Yes, that the scheduled sex will happen and that also you’re feeling so connected with each other because you’ve already had the sex or you are not feeling scarce, like in scarcity that maybe it’s not going to happen.
 It’s, you’ve got your window of intimacy already on the schedule.
 You’re more likely to have the spontaneous kind of popup sex because you’re feeling each other.
 You already have that connection with each other.

 Jordan and I do something every week, and this is definitely more practical.
 We do something called a relationship check-in and we do it to the best that we can every Sunday.
-Every Sunday, and this is my responsibility because I am the woman and I take responsibility for being the leader in love, in our relationship.
+Every Sunday, and this is my responsibility because I am a woman and I take responsibility for being the leader in love, in our relationship.
 He leads many other things, but when it comes to connection and when it comes to love, I have a deep understanding that that is my role, that is my feminine role in our relationship.

 It doesn’t mean that I’m not a badass business owner, that I don’t run our company, that he’s technically working for me.
 My feminine role in our relationship, check all that stuff, is for me to make sure that we stay in intimate connection and our world works better when I take responsibility for that and he shows up when I do.

 I make sure that we have our check-ins and during our check-ins, we take a look at the week ahead and we just generally see what’s going on for each other.
-Where there is window of opportunity where we can block off for intimacy, and it doesn’t mean we schedule a particular type of sex, we could, but we block it for intimacy.
+Where there is a window of opportunity where we can block off for intimacy, and it doesn’t mean we schedule a particular type of sex, we could, but we block it for intimacy.
 Meaning, we’re going to come together and see what happens.
 We put kind of a more masculine structure, but there’s flow in it so we can flow in it.

-Also, a part of our check-ins, we talk about where I’m at in my cycle.
-I describe what I might be feeling because feelings, I also take responsibility for those things, my feminine role in our relationship, which might sound so traditional to some people when I say things like that, but this is what works for us.
+Also, as a part of our check-ins, we talk about where I’m at in my cycle.
+I describe what I might be feeling because of feelings.
+I also take responsibility for those things, my feminine role in our relationship, which might sound so traditional to some people when I say things like that, but this is what works for us.
 We also talk about the different types of intimacy we might want to experience.

 Every other week, he plans something.
 It doesn’t have to be a whole big situation, but he usually plans something for me and every other week I plan something for him, so that I can pour my love into him, so that I can show him that I love him and that he loves physical touch and I love giving it to him.
 Our world works better when we have that flow between each other.
-We talk about ways where we can do, we call it king and queen worship, and we also talk about movement activity, how we feel in our bodies, our health, our mental states.
+We talk about ways we can do, we call it king and queen worship, and we also talk about movement activity, how we feel in our bodies, our health, our mental states.

 The check-in gives us a nice foundation for the week ahead, and it also gives us an opportunity to acknowledge each other for the things that we’ve appreciated, sharing gratitude.
 We also take a moment to share something that we call them unsaids.
 Is there anything from the previous week that you’re holding resentment, that you’re brushing under the rug and maybe you are kind of resenting me for it?
 You’re not speaking about it.
 It’s one of those little things that you ignore, but then they kind of compile and later that turns into a big blow up.